Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Alt text, title, and caption make up the image metadata that you can add to images when uploading them into WordPress.

-It automatically generates a title for the image from the file name.
-You can change the title by clicking on the edit button in the image block’s toolbar.
+WordPress automatically generates a title for the image from the file name.

 You can also edit the alt tag and title for the images that you have already uploaded to WordPress.
-To do that, you need to visit Media » Library page and locate the image you want to edit.

-Note: Changing an image’s alt tag or caption via Media Library will not change it in the posts and pages where the image is already used.
+Note: Changing an image’s alt tag or caption via the Media Library will not change it in the posts and pages where the image is already used.

 When to Use Captions for Images in WordPress

 Captions allow you to provide additional details for an image to all your users.
-They are visible on the screen for all users including search engines and screen readers.
+They are visible on the screen for all users, including search engines and screen readers.

 Captions are more suitable in the following scenarios: